canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/introducing-microk8s/introducing-microk8s.md

 kube-system   replicaset.apps/monitoring-influxdb-grafana-v4-8467db6558   1         1         1       51m
 ```

-At the very top we have our microbot pods, `service/microbot-service` is the second in the services list.
+At the very top we have the microbot pods, `service/microbot-service` is the second in the services list.
 Our service has a ClusterIP through which we can access it.
 Notice however that our service is of type [NodePort][nodeport].
 This means that our deployment is also available on a port on the host machine; that port is randomly selected and in this case it happens to be `32648`.
-All we need is to point our browser to http://localhost:32648
+All we need to do is to point our browser to `http://localhost:32648`.

 ![Microbot](images/microbot.png)